ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 <img src="./connect2.png" width="400" alt="Selecting from a list of wallets to connect with"/>
 &nbsp;

-5. You will have to confirm a signature request in your wallet to confirm the connection.
+5. Confirm a signature request in your wallet to start the connection.
 It should not cost anything.
 6. Thats it!
 Start using the app.
 You can find some interesting projects on our [dApps page](https://ethereum.org/en/dapps/#explore).

 <br/><br/>